a773music/a773_teletype/README.md

 rows 16-23: melody
 rows 24-31: unused
 rows 32-47: probability of BD
 rows 48-63: a group of four consecutive notes form a chord, the first note in the group is the bass note

+## Mom 1